Scientists uncover how exercise fights diabetes at the molecular level

 Summary

 This study looked at how exercise changes certain fat molecules called PAHSAs, which help the body use insulin better.
-Researchers measured PAHSA levels in the blood and fat of 60 healthy people of different ages and body sizes before and after exercise.
-The goal was to understand the process behind exercise's benefits and find new targets for treating metabolic disorders like type 2 diabetes.
+Researchers measured PAHSA levels in blood and fat tissue from 60 healthy people of different ages and body sizes before and after exercise.
+The goal was to understand the process behind exercise's insulin-sensitizing effects, which could lead to new treatments for metabolic disorders like type 2 diabetes.

 Get updates